-Datin Teoh has attended all the five (5) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2022.
+Datin Teoh has attended all the five (5) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2023.

-She has no conflict of interest with the Company and had no convictions for any offences, other than traffic offences (if any), within the past five (5) years nor any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.
+She has no conflict of interest or potential conflict of interest, including interest in any competing business with the Company or its subsidiaries and had no convictions for any offences, other than traffic offences (if any), within the past five (5) years nor any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.